chrismyers2000/MeshAdventurer/README.md

 ## Disclaimer

 The hardware is currently in testing phase but should work fine, it all worked on the breadboard.
+Future versions may include a Li-ion charging circuit.